Backed by Trump, Republican John Cox is a force in California governor race

 “The top two issues are the state sanctuary state law … because it protects criminal illegal aliens … and the new gas tax,” Cox said last week on Fox News’ “Special Report with Bret Baier."

-“It’s crushing workers in the state,” Cox told also told Fox News.
+“It’s crushing workers in the state,” Cox also told Fox News.

 Trump and other Republicans, at least until November, would surely be elated with Cox finishing second behind Newsom, because they desperately need a GOP candidate at the top of the state ballot this fall to bring out Republican voters.
 The situation is especially pressing in California congressional races, where Democrats are pouring hundreds of millions of dollars into bids to swipe seven GOP-held House seats.
 Higher GOP turnout could help Republicans hold at least some of them.